-The purpose of the second trip is to file the DS-230, Application for Immigrant Visa for the adopted child.
+The purpose of the second trip is to file the DS-260 Immigration Visa Application for the adopted child.
 The U.S. Embassy requires that PAPs schedule a confirmed visa interview appointment on a Monday or Tuesday.
 With our most recent families, the visas have been issued at various times.
 Because the Embassy cannot guarantee in advance when the visa will be available we request that PAPs plan on being in country for one week.
 This trip does not require both parents to come to Ghana so one parent can make this second trip.
 PAPs will be in Accra for the entirety of the second trip.

 Airline costs continue to increase with each passing day.
 The most economical tickets are those booked several weeks in advance.
 Waiting to book a ticket within one week’s time period will result in extremely high priced tickets.
 One example is the costs for a one way ticket from Ghana for the adopted child.
 We have seen the costs for adopted child’s one way ticket vary from $600 to $1,700.
 So, it’s best to try to schedule the visa interview at least two weeks out so that PAPs can search for the most economical tickets.